brandleyzhou/DIFFNet/README.md

 This repo is for **[Self-Supervised Monocular DepthEstimation with Internal Feature Fusion(arXiv)](https://arxiv.org/pdf/2110.09482.pdf), BMVC2021**

- A new bockbone for self-supervised depth estimaiton.
+ A new backbone for self-supervised depth estimaiton.

 If you think it is not a bad work, please consider citing it.